LLNL/Caliper/doc/sphinx/services.rst

    output of libpfm's showevtinfo tool https://sourceforge.net/p/perfmon2/libpfm4/ci/master/tree/examples/ to determine when it is available or required).

+   For multiple events, this should be a comma-separated list for the precise_ip values of respective events.

    May be set to either 0, 1, or 2.